Optoelectronic forces with quantum wells for cavity optomechanics in GaAs/AlAs semiconductor microcavities: Results

 Figures~\ref{Fig2} a-b present the case of the ``bulk'' GaAs cavity.
-Panel (a) in the figure displays the experimental spectrum, compared with calculations assuming that $F_p(z)$ reproduces the instantaneous spatial distribution of the light intensity ($|E_c(z)|^2$), or that it corresponds to a flat photoexcited carrier distribution within the GaAs-spacer (``relaxed'').
-That is, it assumes that within the time in which the pump laser-induced perturbation is effective (of the order of the half period of the vibrational frequencies involved), the photoexcited carrier spatial distribution relaxes extending their presence throughout the full width of the GaAs cavity spacer material.
-Three peaks are clearly visible at $\sim 20$, $\sim 60$ and $\sim 100$~GHz, corresponding to the fundamental, third and fifth overtones of the z-polarized cavity confined breathing mechanical modes.~\cite{FainsteinPRL2013,AnguianoPRL} The associated spatial distribution of the strain fields $\eta_0(\omega,z)$, together with that of the light induced optoelectronic stress, are shown in panel (b) of the figure. $\kappa(z)$ is assumed to be non-zero {\em only} in GaAs.
-It reflects the physical ingredient that photoelastic (electrostrictive) coupling is resonantly enhanced in GaAs, and that photons are only absorbed in GaAs, all other materials being fully transparent at the involved wavelengths.
+For the experiments reported here the laser was set around 10~meV below the energy of the bulk GaAs gap.
+Panel (a) in the figure displays the experimental spectrum, compared with calculations assuming that $F_p(z)$ reproduces the instantaneous spatial distribution of the light intensity $|E_c(z)|^2$ (``unrelaxed''), or that it corresponds to a photoexcited carrier distribution within the GaAs-spacer that is flat along the growth direction (``relaxed'').
+That is, it assumes that within the time in which the pump laser-induced perturbation is effective (of the order of the half period of the vibrational frequencies involved), the spatial distribution of the photoexcited carriers relaxes extending their presence throughout the full width of the GaAs cavity spacer material.
+Three peaks are clearly visible at $\sim 20$, $\sim 60$ and $\sim 100$~GHz, corresponding to the fundamental, second and fourth overtones of the z-polarized cavity confined breathing mechanical modes.~\cite{FainsteinPRL2013,AnguianoPRL} The associated spatial distribution of the strain fields $\eta_0(\omega,z)$, together with that of the light-induced optoelectronic stress, are shown in panel (b) of the figure.
+The solid yellow curves in the top panel corresponds to the unrelaxed spatial pattern of the optical stress.
+The red step-like solid line indicates the stress for the relaxed situation.
+The grey dashed curve shows how the cavity confined field is distributed, but there is no optical force in the dashed regions because photoelastic (electrostrictive) coupling is resonantly enhanced in GaAs, and photons are only absorbed in GaAs, all other materials being fully transparent at the involved wavelengths.
+That is, $\kappa(z)$ is assumed to be non-zero {\em only} in GaAs.
 The solid curves in $\sigma_\textrm{ stress}$ thus represent the region where the light-induced stress is finite, either reflecting the excitation field (yellow), or the relaxed situation (red).
-It is clear in the experiment that the vibrational mode's amplitude decreases systematically with increasing frequency of the mode, something that according to the calculations is only compatible with the carriers having rapidly spread filling the full width of the cavity spacer.
-The explanation is straightforward considering the overlap integral given by Eq.~\eqref{eq2}, and the involved spatial distributions depicted in panel(b) Fig.~\ref{Fig2}.
-And it clearly excludes radiation pressure and electrostriction as the possible driving mechanisms.
+It is clear in the experiment that the vibrational mode's amplitude decreases systematically with increasing frequency of the mode, something that according to the calculations is only compatible with the carriers having rapidly spread filling the full width of the cavity spacer along the growth direction.
+The explanation is straightforward considering the overlap integral given by Eq.~\eqref{eq2}, and the involved spatial distributions depicted in panel (b) of Fig.~\ref{Fig2}.
+It clearly excludes radiation pressure and electrostriction as the possible driving mechanisms.